 Click HERE for more info

-Global China Institute, on the one hand, is interested in activities with China in comparative perspective include self-organized activities and other related activities worldwide; on the other hand, it participates in activities of a different nature owing to its academic and social missions.
-Furthermore, as an academic society Global China Institute also pay attention to social sciences and humanities studies on China.
+Global China Academy, on the one hand, is interested in activities with China in comparative perspective include self-organized activities and other related activities worldwide; on the other hand, it participates in activities of a different nature owing to its academic and social missions.
+Furthermore, as an academic society Global China Academy also pay attention to social sciences and humanities studies on China.
 The lists below can take you to related events which located in different parts of our various websites:

 General speaking globalization of knowledge covers scientific, technological and cultural knowledge.
 We use ‘globalization of knowledge’ is in the same way as ‘globalization of sociology’, but much broader ranging from sociology or anthropology to many disciplines of social sciences and humanities, and from China and the Chinese perspective to engage general knowledge globally.
 Based on our previous work below on knowledge transfer, we extended it to transfer knowledge of Chinese social sciences and humanities into a global society, as a kind of 'global transfer of knowledge', a term borrowed from the project “The Globalization of Knowledge and its Consequences” (2007-), and title of related series of discussions in 2012, by Max Planck Institute for the History of Science.
 To be process Global China Unit's knowledge transfer or global transfer of knowledge consists of the following three parts: